 |St Mary's Church Todmorden August 2011|

-Lord family in the Todmorden area.
-For may generations the family had lived at Howroyd but Dobroyd is the location mentioned as the area where the Lord family lived in the second part of the 1700s and early 1800s.
+Two years ago I wrote a post about the Lord family in the Todmorden area.
+For many generations the family had lived at Howroyd but Dobroyd is the location mentioned as the area where the Lord family lived in the second part of the 1700s and early 1800s.
 The Dobroyd area is a mile south from the centre of Todmorden and initially would have consisted of groups of small farms.
 Simeon Lord was a yeoman farmer at Dobroyd - a farmer who owned or leased his land and could use it without direction from others.
 The Todmorden and Walsden website - a great resource for the history of this region - includes a section on the textile cottage industries that existed in the area for around five hundred years.

 Simeon Lord married Ann Fielden (1745-1786) on 28 February 1764 at Rochdale, possibly at St Chads.
 Simeon and Ann had ten children - John Lord (1765-1801), Mary Lord (1766-1790), Joshua Lord (b.
 1768), Simeon Lord , Betty Lord (1773-1774), Samuel Lord (1774-1792), Thomas Lord (b.
 1777), Richard Lord (1778-1778), William Lord (1778-1778) and Sarah (1778-1798).
 The birth date for Sarah requires checking when records become available.
 Richard and William appear to have been twins born on 12 March with William dying when he was one week old and Richard dying at six weeks.
 Sarah's birth date is given as 17 March.